jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

 * If a person is ``18`` or older

   - and passes a test, the person can get a license.
-  - and is a citizen, the person can vote.
+  - and the person is a citizen, the person can vote.

 ----